-Over the past six years, our annual survey of 450 farmer owners has shown huge increases in awareness levels among farmers of Farmstrong and its messages via Sam Whitelock.
+Over the past six years years, our annual survey of 450 farmer owners has shown huge increases in awareness levels among farmers of Farmstrong and its messages via Sam Whitelock.

 Awareness levels rose from 31% of farmers three months after launch in 2015 to 77% of farmers in June 2021.
-Of this number 25% recalled the Farmstrong brand without being prompted.
+25% of farmers can recall the Farmstrong brand without being prompted.